Restaurant, Bar And Gym Owners Begin Checking Proof Of Vaccination For Entry In NYC

 NEW YORK (CBSNewYork) — A vaccine mandate took effect Tuesday at indoor restaurants, gyms and entertainment venues in New York City.

-It’s the most aggressive step the city has taken yet to slow the spread of COVID and the Delta variant.READ MORE: New Yorkers Battling Cancer Get 3rd COVID Shot; U.S. Expected To Recommend Boosters For All
+It’s the most aggressive step the city has taken yet to slow the spread of COVID and the Delta variant.READ MORE: Coney Island's Mermaid Parade Canceled Again As Delta Variant Fuels COVID Uptick

-The rule applies to both customers and employees, who can show a paper vaccine card or various apps, like NYC COVID Safe.
+The rule applies to both customers and employees, who can show proof using a paper vaccine card or various apps, like NYC COVID Safe.

 “I’ll just carry a card,” said one patron at the Olympic Flame Diner on the West Side.
 “Just for the safety of everyone, I think it’s a good thing.”

-The head chef at House of Brews on Restaurant Row said they started checking proof of vaccination Monday night.
+The head chef at House of Brews on Restaurant Row said the establishment started checking proof of vaccination on Monday night.

 “Everything is moving along fine, no problems at all.
 I think last night the manager said only two people didn’t have an ID on them.
 That was pretty good for the first night,” Paul Loftus told CBS2’s Natalie Duddridge.